BerkeleyLab/Bedrock/build-tools/newad.md

 );
 ```

-In this example, ports marked with a macro `AUTOMATIC_digitizer_slowread` of this verilog module will be connected by newad generated wires/regs.
+In this example, ports marked with a macro `AUTOMATIC_digitizer_slowread` of
+this Verilog module will be connected by newad generated wires/regs.

 2) Looking for input/output ports labeled 'external'.
-Record them in the port_lists dictionary for this module.
-Searches ports on each line of verilog code by looking at its directionality (while also catching if it is signed or not) and very specific verilog comment describing the other att
+Record them in the
+port_lists dictionary for this module.
+Searches ports on each line of Verilog
+code by looking at its directionality (while also catching if it is signed or
+not) and very specific Verilog comment describing the other attributes

-Following verilog snippet shows a single bit register defined as `external` indicating that it should be a register and it has a property of `single-cycle`
+Following Verilog snippet shows a single bit register defined as `external`
+indicating that it should be a register and it has a property of `single-cycle`

 ```verilog
 input prc_dds_ph_reset,  // external single-cycle